Malla dynasty (Nepal): Portuguese

-The first contacts between the people of Nepal and Europeans also occurred during the period of the later Mallas.
-In 1623 the Portuguese from Goa sent missionaries António de Andrade, João Cabral and Estêvão Cacella visited Lhasa in 1628, after which Cabral traveled to Nepal.
+The first contact between the people of Nepal and Europeans also occurred during the period of the later Mallas.
+In 1623 the Portuguese from Goa sent missionaries António de Andrade, João Cabral and Estêvão Cacella to visit Lhasa in 1628, after which Cabral travelled to Nepal.
 The mission was to find Christian kingdoms allied with the Portuguese to propagate the faith and trade.
 In the early stages, they thought it was the mythical kingdom of Catai.
-The offer of gifts also took place in other kingdoms such as same happened in Bhutan, where military support was offered by the Portuguese against the enemy kingdoms.
+The offer of gifts also took place in other kingdoms such as the same happened in Bhutan, where military support was offered by the Portuguese against the enemy kingdoms.
 This gesture aimed at creating an alliance that would allow converting and creating new convents as well as expanding the Portuguese influence in Asia.
 In 1670 King Pratap Malla invited the Jesuits to settle in the country.
 The first Capuchin mission was founded in Kathmandu in 1715.

 British

-By 1764 the British East India Company, officially a private trading corporation with its own army had obtained from a decaying Mughal Empire the right to govern all of Bengal, at that time one of the most prosperous areas in Asia.
-The company explored possibilities for expanding its trade or authority into Nepal, Bhutan, and toward Tibet, where the Nepalese had their own trading agencies in important settlements.
+By 1764 the British East India Company, officially a private trading corporation with its army had obtained from a decaying Mughal Empire the right to govern all of Bengal, at that time one of the most prosperous areas in Asia.
+The company explored possibilities for expanding its trade or authority into Nepal, Bhutan, and Tibet, where the Nepalese had their trading agencies in important settlements.
 The increasingly powerful company was emerging as a wild card that could, in theory, be played by one or more of the kingdoms in Nepal during local struggles, potentially opening the entire Himalayan region to British penetration.

 End

 The Malla dynasty ruled the Kathmandu Valley until Prithvi Narayan Shah of the Gorkha Kingdom invaded it in 1768-69 CE with the Battle of Kirtipur.
 The last Malla kings were Jaya Prakash Malla of Kantipur (i.e. Kathmandu), Tej Narsingh Malla of Lalitpur and Ranajit Malla of Bhaktapur.
 Prithvi Narayan Shah and his Gokhali troops surrounded the Kathmandu Valley.
 Jaya Prakash Malla was all alone.
 So, to render help, he called the East India Company, which was commanded by the British.
-There was a massive battle and at the end, the Gorkhali did win.
+There was a massive battle and in the end, the Gorkhali did win.
 With this, Jay Prakash Malla went to Patan.
 Then Tej Narasingh Malla and Jaya Prakash Malla fled to Bhaktapur.
 Similarly, the Gorkhali troops captured Patan and when it came to Bhaktapur, a fight ensued.
-This resulted in the victory of Prithvi Narayan Shah over Kathmandu Valley and marked the end of Malla period.
+This resulted in the victory of Prithvi Narayan Shah over Kathmandu Valley and marked the end of the Malla period.

 Jaya Prakash Malla was killed by Prithvi Narayan Shah during the celebration of Indra Jatra.
 It was a time when all of the people were celebrating, and many of them were unconscious as they were drunk, which gave Prithvi Narayan Shah the advantage to assassinate his fellow rival.